I Got a Boy (song): Background and composition

 “I Got a Boy” was composed and arranged by European composers Will Simms, Sarah Lundbäck Bell, Anne Judith Wik, and South Korean composer Yoo Young-jin, with the Korean lyrics written by Yoo Young-jin, who is also the group’s longtime collaborator.
-The song was recorded at S.M.
-Entertainment studio, SM Booming System, and was produced by Will Simms and Yoo Young-jin.
+The song was recorded at SM Entertainment studio, SM Booming System, and was produced by Will Simms and Yoo Young-jin.
 The song was almost given to Missy Elliott before it was acquired by SM, where the A&R team “came up with various ideas by editing the song day and night.”
 Girls' Generation member Tiffany said the song's eclectic structure was in part inspired by the group's managers, who encouraged them to release bolder music that suited them more as they aged, saying, “We had discussed that we wanted to do something more challenging.
 This felt like it was it, because I had never heard anything like it yet.
 The song is a song that keeps giving.”

 "I Got a Boy" is a K-pop and dubstep-type song that is described as an eclectic mix of various genres.
 According to U.S. magazine Billboard, the track features elements of electropop and minimal drum and bass.
 The song also features nine distinct tonal shifts in the song, with Lundbäck Bell saying that SM Entertainment wanted it to sound like a musical showtune song, adding, "They said they really wanted to make the song into a musical feel, in the storyline.
 Because they really wanted the song to be about a girl that meets a boy and all her friends are telling her, like, ‘You’re an idiot.
 What can you see in this boy?
 He’s not good for you,’ and she's like ‘Well, I got a boy.’”
 On reviewing I Got a Boy album for the same publication, Jeff Benjamin noted dubstep elements on the song.
 Meanwhile, Rolling Stone's Nick Catucci opined that "I Got a Boy" was made up of a range of genres from minimal R&B to "high-BPM" dance.
 Writing for Time, Douglas Wolk described the track as a "monomaniacally charming" hybrid of bubblegum pop, dubstep, and hard rock.
 Meanwhile, AllMusic's David Jefferies characterized "I Got a Boy" as a mix of dubstep, EDM, and pop-rap.
+The song was composed in the key of E minor, with a tempo of 98 beats per minute.